jsverify/jsverify/README.md

     _.identity(_uniq([0, 0])) = [0]] != [0, 0]
     ```

-    We need an inverse for shrinking, and there right inverse is enough.
+    We need an inverse for shrinking, and the right inverse is enough.
 We can always *pull back* `smap`ped value, shrink the preimage, and *map* or *push forward* shrunken preimages again.

 - `bless(arb: {...}): arbitrary a`